odud-by/uae-fdi-resilience-analysis/README.md

 UAE FDI has entered a new phase.
 The scale and breadth of inflows in 2023–2024 represent more than a cyclical rebound; they reflect strengthened structural positioning across technology, logistics, advanced manufacturing, and digital infrastructure.

-Accordinly, the anchor-heavy specification (w = 0.3) is adopted as the strategic baseline for 2025–2026.
+Accordingly, the anchor-heavy specification (w = 0.3) is adopted as the strategic baseline for 2025–2026.
 Under this path, inflows remain elevated in 2025 and moderate gradually in 2026, reflecting resilience with measured normalization rather than sharp reversion.

 The strategic priority for policymakers is therefore consistency.
 Maintaining regulatory clarity, reinforcing investment facilitation, and supporting sectoral diversification will matter more than reactive counter-cyclical adjustments to external shocks.